DyversHands/www.DyversHands.com/_pages/gatewatch.md

 While playtesting the **Gate Watch** 🚪 _Playset_ 🎞, games have included:

 * a classics fantasy, with the gate lying between the real-world and the Greek heaven & hell, and Watchers possibly hired by Charon;
-* a 1950's noir mystery, featuring the gate between a Hollywood producer's mansion and the hardscrabble blue-collar world of post-war Los Angeles;
+* a 1950's noir mystery, featuring the gate between a Hollywood producer's mansio n and the hardscrabble blue-collar world of post-war Los Angeles;
 * a sci-fi adventure, where a collapsing underground mutant civilization had a hidden exit to a post-apocalyptic landscape;
 * a wacky parallel universe, home of mechano-electro elves, who had discovered a gate to our reality at a California game convention, full of people who didn't understand them.